Oregon Administrator Licensure Redesign: What You Need to Know If You Want to Become a School Principal or District-Level Administrator in Oregon

 - Complete a Commission-approved Professional Administrator License program, out-of-state equivalent, or meet program waiver requirements.

 - Concordia offers a 19-credit certificate program with a 280-hour practicum.
-The credit totals and hours will not change for the practicum under the new rules.
+The credit totals and hours for the practicum will likely not change under the new rules.
+All coursework will be redesigned based on the new licensure standards.
+See Professional Administrator License, OAR 584-235-0030 and Professional Administrator License: Program Standards, OAR 584-420-0070.

 The holder of a Professional Administrator License is eligible to perform the duties within the scope of the Principal (building-level) and Professional Administrator (district-wide) Licenses.
 The major change with the Professional Administrator License is that it will no longer be required as a second-tier license after obtaining a Preliminary license.
 This license will be optional and only required if a person wishes or needs to move into a district-level administrator position after at least three years of licensed building-level experience.